 Janove, Jathan.
 (2017), Hard-Won Wisdom.
 New York: AMACOM Publishing

-Janove has written a book full of real professional examples, what was learned from the experiences, and specific suggestions for dealing with issues.
-He has done with humor which makes the reading entertaining while learning strategies.
+Janove has written a book full of true-life professional examples, wisdom learned from his own experiences, and specific suggestions for dealing with issues.
+He has done so with humor which makes the reading entertaining as well as informative.

 Included in this book are acronyms to increase retention.
 Being a principal for many years I could have used many of these ideas in the past.
 These strategies will be used for coaching leaders and when doing professional development activities.
 The following are a few examples included in this book.